 With high-quality education as one of Best Foot Forward’s core tenets – community outreach and involvement are crucial to program success.
 Help us help your community by volunteering – check out available positions here.
-If you find a position that matches your skillset or need more information, please contact Barbara Giles at [email protected].
+If you find a position that matches your skillset or need more information, please contact the Best Foot Forward team at [email protected].

 Best Foot Forward provides measured results.
 Keyword: Measured.

 The Best Foot Forward coalition laid out a set of objectives and strategic action steps to create a program that would scientifically measure one behavior change – more drivers yield or stop for pedestrians in marked crosswalks, as Florida law requires.

 Once defined, the Best Foot Forward Program was built in three phases, starting with forming a strong coalition of Best Foot Forward champions.